sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ##### Deploy 'em

-Use the `sdr-deploy` script to deploy all infrastructure projects (with exceptions noted below) via capistrano to deployed environments: https://github.com/sul-dlss/sdr-deploy
+Use the `sdr-deploy` script to deploy all infrastructure projects (with **important exceptions** noted below) via capistrano to deployed environments: https://github.com/sul-dlss/sdr-deploy

-**NOTE**: There are applications that need to be deployed separately (i.e., not using `sdr-deploy`), currently (as of August 2020): sinopia apps, dlme-transform, and rialto-webapp are deployed using Terraform.
-Also note `sdr-deploy` is not a good tool for deploying the hydra_etd application to the `uat` environment nor for deploying the sul-pub application to its environments beyond `stage` and `prod`: https://github.com/sul-dlss/sul_pub/tree/master/config/deploy.
-And these need to be done every week.

 Note that you will need to be sure you can ssh into each of the VMs from wherever you are running the deploy script.